igorpejic/site/content/posts/programmer_job_last_call.md

 These companies understand that engineers' value extends far beyond writing code.
 They leverage engineers' problem-solving skills, creativity, and technical insights to drive business innovation and strategy.

 For those identifying solely as coders, this shift presents a significant challenge.
 The traditional programming jobs are being undermined, not just by AI advancements, but by evolving business philosophies that demand more from their technical talent.
 To remain relevant and valuable in this changing landscape, engineers must adapt, expanding their skills beyond coding to encompass broader business acumen and strategic thinking.

+#### Implications for Traditional Programming Roles

+This trend poses a significant threat to traditional programming roles:

+1. Creation of functional software with minimal technical understanding
+2. Risk of deep programming knowledge becoming obsolete
+3. Potential devaluation of many programming skills
+4. Threat to job security for a large portion of the programming workforce

+Traditional programmers must now focus on developing skills that AI can't easily replicate, such as complex problem-solving and creative thinking.

 ## The Job Market and Future Outlook